 The Notes are obligations exclusively of Owl Rock Capital Corporation and not of any of our subsidiaries.
 None of our subsidiaries is a guarantor of the Notes and the Notes are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
 Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors (including trade creditors) and holders of preferred stock, if any, of our subsidiaries will have priority over our equity interests in such subsidiaries (and therefore the claims of our creditors, including holders of the Notes) with respect to the assets of such subsidiaries.
 Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiary senior to our claims.
-Consequently, the Notes will be structurally subordinated, or junior, to the SPV Asset Facility and all existing and future indebtedness and other obligations (including trade payables) incurred by any of our subsidiaries, financing vehicles or similar facilities and any subsidiaries, financing vehicles or similar facilities and any subsidiaries, financing vehicles or similar facilities and any subsidiaries indebtedness in the future, all of which would be structurally senior to to the Notes.
+Consequently, the Notes will be structurally subordinated, or junior, to the SPV Asset Facility, the Secured Credit Facility and all existing and future indebtedness and other obligations (including trade payables) incurred by any of our subsidiaries, financing vehicles or similar facilities that we may in the future acquire or establish.
+As of March 31, 2018, our subsidiaries had \$400.0 million indebtedness outstanding under the SPV Asset Facility; in addition, our subsidiaries may incur additional indebtedness in the future, all of which would be structurally senior to the Notes.